1935 Dumfriesshire by-election

 The 1935 Dumfriesshire by-election was a by-election held for the British House of Commons constituency of Dumfriesshire in Scotland on 12 September 1935.
-The by-election was won by the National Liberal Party candidate Sir Henry Fildes.
+The by-election was won by the Liberal National Party candidate Sir Henry Fildes.

 It was the last by-election of the 1931–1935 Parliament.
 Only six weeks later, on 25 October, Parliament was dissolved for the 1935 general election.

 Vacancy

-The National Liberal MP Dr Joseph Hunter had died on 24 July 1935, aged 59.
+The Liberal National MP Dr Joseph Hunter had died on 24 July 1935, aged 59.
 He had held the seat since the 1929 general election.

 Candidates

-The parties in the National Government did not usually contest by-elections in seats held by other governing parties, so the National Liberal Party candidate Sir Henry Fildes did not face a Conservative opponent.
+The parties in the National Government did not usually contest by-elections in seats held by other governing parties, so the Liberal National Party candidate Sir Henry Fildes did not face a Conservative opponent.

 The only other candidate was J. Downie, Labour Co-operative.

 Result

-On a reduced turnout, Fildes held the seat for the National Liberals, with a reduced but still large majority, taking over 60% of the votes.
+On a reduced turnout, Fildes held the seat for the Liberal Nationals, with a reduced but still large majority, taking over 60% of the votes.
 He was re-elected at the general election in November 1935, and held the seat until he stood down at the 1945 general election.